To Turn the Stone: Release

-"To Turn the Stone" was the second single released from Frida's album after "I Know There's Something Going On" on 8 October 1982.
-It was released in selected countries around the world, including the UK, Ireland, Netherlands, Germany, France, Spain, Australia and New Zealand.
-RCA Australia had intended to have "Tell Me It's Over" as the second single instead of "To Turn the Stone".
-However, Polar overruled this decision.
-"I See Red" was released in South Africa instead of "To Turn the Stone".
-The UK single cover had the same artwork as the album by Yves Poyet, with different text in the top-left corner, while the other countries had the regular artwork.
-The UK pressing was also pressed on clear vinyl.
-The song was edited down to 3:24 for single release, snipping out the majority of the instrumental breaks.
-This single edit has not been included as a bonus track for the reissues for the album.
-However, it can be found on the German and Dutch ABBA compilations, I Love ABBA, from 1983 and From ABBA With Love, from 1984.
+"To Turn the Stone" was the second single released from Something's Going On after "I Know There's Something Going On" on 8 October 1982.
+It was released in mainland Europe, excluding Scandinavia, the United Kingdom, Ireland, Australia, and New Zealand.
+The B-side universally was "I Got Something".
+In Australia, RCA Victor had plans to release "Tell Me It's Over" as the second single, but Polar Music overruled their decision.
+In South Africa, Sunshine Records released "I See Red" over "To Turn the Stone".
+The British single cover had the same artwork as the album, albeit with different text in the top left corner, while everywhere else used the regular artwork.
+For its single release, the track was edited down to 3:24, cutting out the majority of the instrumental breaks.
+This single edit has not been included as a bonus track for reissues of Something's Going On, but it was included on the German and Dutch ABBA compilations I Love ABBA (1983) and From ABBA With Love (1984).

+Critical reception

+While the parent album as a whole received mainly positive reviews, "To Turn the Stone" was criticized as "weak" and "pale" from music critics, and that the composition was "surprisingly impersonal" by Moroder.
+American reviewers responded that within the album, the track sounded the most like ABBA.
+British music critics reacted mixed to the track.
+David Hepworth for Smash Hits wrote that "maybe this fairly likable folksy-type [song]" would change Frida's unsuccessful career in Britain.
+Sunie, reviewing for Record Mirror, pejoratively compared "To Turn the Stone" to Watneys, saying it is "as wet and watery [...] and about as alluring."

+Promotion

 Frida began promoting the single on first October in the Netherlands on TV shows, Mies and Toppop, where she awaited crowds of people.
 At this time.
 Frida did not have a music video for "To Turn the Stone".
 Jan Bekema and Bert van der Veer, a director from Toppop gave help and recorded the music video in Almere, Netherlands.
 The video consists of Frida singing in front of a mountain backdrop, cats, barbed wire, dancers, an lightbulb exploding and an eagle.

-Critics in the UK had responded harshly towards this single.